platecms/plate-api-docs/source/includes/_site_translations.md

 }
 ```

-This endpoint updates a site.
+This endpoint updates a site translation.

 ### HTTP Request